pammacdotnet/IJIMAI/README.md

   logo: image("unir logo.svg", width: 17.5%),
   bib-data: read("bibliography.bib", encoding: none), )

+#set text(lang: "en")

+= Introduction
+#first-paragraph(
+  conf: conf,
+  first-word: "Typst",
+)[is a new markup-based typesetting system for the sciences.
+It is designed to be an alternative both to advanced tools like LaTeX and simpler tools like Word and Google Docs.]
 ```

 All the needed information is written in a [TOML](https://toml.io) conf file.
 Take a look at the example.
 Author photos are composed from their name and appending `.jpg` i.e., `John Doe` + `.jpg`.